 Zeversolar - Not to be confused with Eversolar!

-Jason and I got a chance to catch up with Zeversolar this week for our first article in a series of Deep Dive reviews into solar manufacturers.
-Zeversolar Australia is based in Docklands, Melbourne and they are a team of nine in total across Sales, Marketing and Service.
+The Clean Energy Reviews team met with the crew at Zeversolar Australia based in Docklands, Melbourne which consists of a team of nine in total across Sales, Marketing and Service.
 We had an opportunity to speak with Dean Williamson (Sales Manager) and Bob Kostic (Technical Sales Manager) to get the low down on the Zeversolar product range, company structure, service process, and the question on everyone’s mind - what exactly is the relationship between Zeversolar and SMA?

 Zeversolar is a Chinese inverter manufacturer that came about after a merger between Zof (which made large central inverters) and Eversolar (a string inverter maker) in 2012.
 In early 2013 things got shaken up further when the SMA Group bought a majority share in the company.
 Zeversolar at that point was one of the largest inverter manufacturers in China and SMA needed a Chinese partner in order to enter the fastest growing domestic market.
 SMA now owns 99.25% of Zeversolar, and this is what gets me most excited about this quiet achiever.